dishfulwastaken/dishful-ui/README.md

   I think it will just involve giving users the ability to see all the data we store on them.
 - Email verification before upgrading account
-- Error handling everywhere! e.g. sign in, init flutterfire, etc, using Result<T>
+- Error handling everywhere! (see bookmarks)
-  (see bookmarks)
-- Web support: premium users only so it will
+- Web support: pro users only so it will
   - ask for signIn
   - once logged in, check if user has an active subscription
   - if not, display message like this is a pro users only feature,